Adult Critical Care

 Late or missed work is not accepted.

 All components of RESP 3543 are designed to represent the efforts of each student INDIVIDUALLY and are NOT to be shared, copied or plagiarized from other sources.
-When students submit their efforts for grading, they are attesting that abided by this rule.
+When students submit their efforts for grading, they are ating that abided by this rule.

 Plagiarism includes, but is not limited to, the use of, by paraphrase or direct quotation without correct citation in the text and on the reference list, the published and unpublished works of another person.
 Students may NOT submit papers and assignments that they have previously submitted for this or other courses.
 The use of materials generated by agencies engaged in “selling” term papers is also plagiarism.